Design approved for memorial to the victims and survivors of the 2017 Las Vegas mass shooting

 The commissioners also approved an alternate design Tuesday that would feature 15 large horse statues representing the home states and countries of the 60 people who were killed, as well as two smaller horses in honor of the dozens of children who lost parents to the attack.

-Amber Manka, whose mother died two years after she was shot and paralyzed in the attack, said she finds the final design to be both beautiful and disappointing.
+Amber Manka, whose mother died two years after she was shot and paralyzed in the massacre, said she finds the final design to be both beautiful and disappointing.

 “This is a beautiful memorial for the 58 and their families.
 They deserve such a beautiful representation of their loved ones,” she told The Associated Press.
 But, she countered, “At this point, I’m pissed.
 My mom would never have suffered for two years if she didn’t get shot that night.
 That shooting rocked our family and left us without a mother, grandmother, daughter and sister.”